Mainack/whisper-2014-2016-data-HT-2020/README.md

 1. Whisper is an anonymous social media site.
 A post on Whisper is called "whisper".

-1. Our Whisper dataset contains a total of 89,877,121 posts uploaded by anonymous users from June 2014 to June 2016.
+1. Our Whisper dataset contains a total of 89,877,121 whispers uploaded by anonymous users from June 2014 to June 2016.
 Each whisper is represented as a json object.

 1. Each whisper objects contain the following fields